psychAo/YOLO-txt-to-COCO-json/README.md

 > 2022-06-08

-Suppose there is now a set of image datasets called **datasets** annotated in YOLO format
+Suppose there is now a set of image datasets called **dataset** annotated in YOLO format

 The project has the following functions: